Chanoch Ehrentreu

 Chanoch Ehrentreu (27 December 1932 – 24 November 2022) was a German-born British Orthodox rabbi.
 He served for many years as the head of the London Beth Din in Great Britain (also known as The Court of the Chief Rabbi), serving the United Synagogue Community and those independent Orthodox Congregations that accept the authority of the Chief Rabbi of the United Hebrew Congregations of the Commonwealth.
 He retired from the post in December 2006.

 Early life

-Dayan Ehrentreu was born in Frankfurt am Main on 27 December 1932, to Rabbi Yisroel and Rebbitzen Bertha (née Jung) Ehrentreu.
+Chanoch Ehrentreu was born in Frankfurt am Main on 27 December 1932, to Rabbi Yisroel and Rebbitzen Bertha (née Jung) Ehrentreu.
 He was named after his paternal grandfather the Gaon HaRav Chanoch Ehrentreu, rabbi of Munich.
 When his family emigrated to the UK, his rabbi father became principal of Prestwich Jewish Day School.
 Young Chanoch went to school in Letchworth, and then, after the war, to Hasmonean High School, before going on to study at Gateshead Yeshiva.